krzysztofdudek/ai-minion/developer.md

 5.14.
 If any verification fails (either step 5.9, 5.10, or 5.12) OR if unexpected changes are needed that deviate significantly from the plan (e.g., discovering a major flaw in the design, encountering unforeseen technical blockers) OR if the plan needs updating for any reason, *including significant new understanding or design challenges emerging during implementation, or issues found during security/testability checks*, OR if stakeholder instructions change: document the specific issue/reason, stop execution, and return to step 3 to update the plan and/or prepare questions (e.g., propose a design change, report a blocker).

 5.15.
 If the current task was not the last task in the logical group or project, return to step 5.2 to take the next uncompleted task.
+Remember to always read the task from the file.

 5.16.
 If all tasks are completed (as verified in `{plan_title}.tasks.md`), proceed to step 6.